-To the extent envisioned by the European Commission, ENTSOG will take part to the Cooperation Platform (informal working group) between the European Commission, ACER and ENTSOs, and will participate in and support the work of the Regional Groups established by the EC in the tasks of operating the 6th PCI selection process and monitoring PCIs.
+To the extent envisioned by the European Commission, ENTSOG will take part to the Cooperation Platform (informal working group) between the European Commission, ACER and ENTSOs, and will participate in and support the work of the Regional Groups established by the EC in the tasks of operating the 2nd PCI selection process under revised TEN-E and monitoring PCIs.

-ENTSOG will also support promoters of projects applying for the PCI label, as for the previous PCI selection processes, including through the handling of Project-Specific cost-benefit analysis (PS-CBA) as part of TYNDP, in line with its CBA Methodology, subsequent TYNDP improvements, and ACER recommendations.
-The publication of PS-CBA results will provide a transparent tool to all concerned stakeholders taking part to the 6th PCI process.
+ENTSOG will support promoters of projects applying for the PCI label, as for the previous PCI selection processes, including through the handling of Project-Specific cost-benefit analysis (PS-CBA) as part of TYNDP, in line with its CBA Methodology, subsequent TYNDP improvements, and ACER recommendations.
+The publication of PS-CBA results will provide a transparent tool to all concerned stakeholders taking part to the 2nd PCI process under revised TEN-E.